 - Enables people who experience or witness racism to have their voices heard and break the silence.

-- Counters an increase in racism and a hardening of racist attitudes.
+- Counters an increase in racism and hardening of racist attitudes.

-- Responds to the need for a better information on racism in Ireland.
+- Responds to the need for better information on racism in Ireland.

 - Responds to the need to focus discussion on finding solutions to racism.